The Coming Messianic Age – Isaiah 2

 Until Shiloh comes;

-“Shiloh” is usually taken to be a reference to the coming Messiah, a world leader who would preside over a global age of peace.
-Christians believe this will happen when Jesus Christ, the final King in the Davidic line, returns to earth to reign in glory.
+“Shiloh” is usually taken to be a reference to the coming Messiah, a world leader who will one day would preside over a global age of peace from His throne in Jerusalem.
+We Christians believe this will happen when Jesus Christ, the final King in the Davidic line, returns to earth to reign in His glory.

-In Isaiah’s day, Judah was supposed to be a light to the world, drawing all nations to Jerusalem to hear about the wonders of the Lord and to eagerly learn about His laws.
-Although their initial mission would fail, God has the final say, and in the last days, He will fulfill this prophecy for His purposes and glory.
+In Isaiah’s day, Judah was intended by God to be a light to the world, drawing all nations to Jerusalem to hear about the wonders of the Lord and to eagerly learn about His laws and commandments.
+Although this occurred for some, like the Queen of Sheba, their overall mission would fail.
+But God still has the final say, and in the last days, He will fulfill Isaiah’s prophecy for His purposes and glory.

 Now it shall come to pass in the latter days